sjordhani22/sending-requests-to-nginx/README.md

 * To successfully run the script, you will need to install cURL and NGINX on your machine.
 * You will need to include the "test" site configuration file in your /etc/nginx/sites-available/ and /etc/nginx/sites-enabled/ directories.
 * You will need to use the global configuration file named "nginx.conf" that is in the repository or make sure that you include the site configuration files that are in /etc/nginx/sites-enabled/ as such: 'include /etc/nginx/sites-enabled/*;'
+* You will need to correct the path of "root" in the "test" configuration file so that it points a directory where you will store the zero-filled files that are in "testobjects" inside this repository.
 * Be aware that the test server will be listening on localhost:3001